 Update on confirmed swine flu cases

-Four further patients under investigation in England have today been confirmed with swine flu.
-Together with the one case in Scotland announced by the Scottish Government yesterday (May 18 2009) the current total number of confirmed UK cases is now 107.
+11 further patients under investigation in England have today been confirmed with swine flu bringing the current total number of confirmed UK cases to 133.

 Testing of the swine flu virus is carried out by the Health Protection Agency's laboratories.